Inside: Is there any such thing as being too comfortable? These days it doesn’t seem possible!

 - The moment I allow myself to make exceptions to my rules is the moment I stop making intentional choices for myself.
 If I allow my irrational brain an inch, it will take a mile.

-- I cannot look at this challenge as a finite ruling.
+- Choose your words carefully.
 If I tell myself “No, you are not allowed to have pop!”
-I know for sure that the little devil will take up residence on my other shoulder and entice me to have just one.
+I know for sure that the little cartoon devil will stand on my shoulder and tell me to have just one.
 On the other hand, if I tell myself “I’m choosing not to drink pop right now”, I feel empowered and ready to tackle the challenge.

 - It’s important that I plan ahead and grab a water bottle (this one is my favorite!) on my way out the door.
 This will help to eliminate my excuses.